“The Weissenborn lap steel guitar creates a very special atmosphere and Neil plays it extremely well.. very, very nice indeed”

-Electric, acoustic and Weissenborn lap steel guitarist,
+Electric, acoustic and Weissenborn lap steel guitarist.

-music composition and sound design.
+Music composition and sound design.

-He has performed live at international festival and theatre venues and composed music for film and video within a wide cross section of musical genres.
+Neil has performed live at international festival and theatre venues and composed music for film and video within a wide cross section of musical genres.

 Recently featured on BBC Radio Scotland, he is currently writing original compositions for film /TV and collaborating on recording projects with cross-genre musicians.